Murder of Didi passenger prompts China clampdown, outrage

 The killing of a 20-year-old passenger who rode in the Didi vehicle on Friday in the eastern city of Wenzhou is the second such incident since May, denting the image of the Beijing-based company, which is the world’s largest ride-hailing firm by number of rides and is expanding globally.

-The latest grisly episode triggered severe criticism of Didi on social media and prompted regulators to warn of industry-wide action.
+The latest attack triggered severe criticism of Didi on social media and prompted regulators to warn of industry-wide action.

-“If a company is not compliant and self-disciplined, and takes its passengers’ lives as a game, the public will vote with their feet and the government will not just stand by,” China’s transport ministry said in a commentary on its website.
+“If a company is not compliant and self-disciplined, and takes its passengers’ lives as a game, the public will vote with their feet and the government will not just stand by,” the transport ministry said in a commentary on its website.

-The National Development and Reform Commission said that various government departments will push to improve overall governance of operators and will expand the use of the country’s fledgling social credit system across the transport sector.
+The National Development and Reform Commission said that various government departments would push to improve overall governance of operators and would expand the use of a fledgling social credit system across the transport sector.

 Didi declined to comment on Monday.
 It has suspended its Hitch carpooling service and previously said that it felt deeply responsible and would complete by Sept.
 1 a new compliance operation to be inspected by the ministries and the public.

 Police said a 27-year-old driver named Zhong was detained at about 4 a.m. on Saturday and confessed to raping and killing the passenger, who had used the Hitch service to book her trip.
-The body was dumped beyond a guardrail over a cliff, police said.
+Her body was dumped over a guardrail and down a cliff, police said.

-Didi said that the suspect had no prior criminal record, had provided authentic documentation and passed a facial recognition test before starting work.
+Didi said the suspect had no criminal record, had provided authentic documentation and passed a facial recognition test before starting work.

 However, it also said it failed to act on a complaint made against the driver on Thursday by a passenger who alleged the driver took her to a remote place and followed her after she got out of the car.

+Authorities in Shenzhen told Didi’s local subsidiary to make improvements to its service by the end of September, the official People’s Daily reported.

+Shenzhen’s traffic bureau said that if Didi did not comply with the requirements, the city could revoke the company’s local business license and require it to stop offering internet services in Shenzhen.

-China has more than 80 companies that hold licenses to compete in the country’s ride-hailing sector, the transport ministry said last week.
+China has more than 80 companies that hold licenses to compete in the ride-hailing sector, the transport ministry said last week.

-Didi’s backers include Japan’s SoftBank Group Corp, Apple Inc and U.S-based ride-hailing giant Uber Technologies [UBER.UL], whose China business Didi acquired in 2016, making Didi the dominant operator in the world’s most populous country.
+Didi’s backers include Japan’s SoftBank Group Corp (9984.T), Apple Inc (AAPL.O) and U.S-based ride-hailing giant Uber Technologies, whose China business Didi acquired in 2016, making Didi the dominant operator in the world’s most populous country.

 Didi, which was valued at $56 billion in a fundraising round last year, has been expanding into overseas markets including Australia and Mexico, going head-to-head with Uber.
 The company has also prepared for an initial public offering as soon as this year, according to people familiar with its plans.

 Didi says it makes 30 million trips a day, with more than 30 million drivers on its platform.
-It offers 14 services including Hitch, which allows users to hail a car via their smartphone and share a ride with someone else headed in the same direction.
-Didi said Hitch has run over 1 billion trips in the past three years.
+It offers 14 services including Hitch, which allows users to hail a car via their smartphone and share a ride with someone headed in the same direction.
+Didi said Hitch has run more than 1 billion trips in the past three years.

 Two lawsuits were filed in courts in Jiangsu and Guangdong provinces last year against Didi Hitch drivers by passengers who said the drivers had raped or assaulted them, according to court documents.
 One driver was sentenced to 10 months in prison, while the other received a sentence of 3.5 years.